Nuix/discover-api-toolkit/powershell/readme.md

 `Add-RingtailConfig -Name Portal2` and enter the information for that portal and user account.

 After setting up a profile, you should run a simple query to verify it works correctly.
 To run with a non-default profile, just supply a profile name for the `-Profile` parameter.

+To update an existing account, you should first delete the existing profile and then re-add it with the new parameters:
+`Remove-RingtailConfig -Name Portal1'

 # Examples
 ## Run query defined on command line.
 No variables